I am thrilled that my motion related to the Terwillegar Corridor received unanimous support at the February 27, 2018 Council meeting:

 So, what are the next steps?

-The next consultation on Terwillegar Drive will primarily focus on the 40th avenue interchange (with full access), and will take place either in late June or early September.
+The next consultation on Terwillegar Drive will primarily focus on the 40th avenue interchange (with full access), and will take place this fall.
 I will post information on my website as it becomes available.

 If passed in the Capital Plan, design of those segments would take approximately one year, with construction ideally starting in 2020, and completion likely in 2022.

 In the longer term, I will be advocating for the rest of the Terwillegar Corridor upgrades to be a part of the 10 year transportation master plan so that we can see completion in the next decade of this necessary work for our communities.